MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-and-remote-desktop-services.md

 ![Smart card service redirects to smart card reader.](images/sc-image101.png)

-**Remote Desktop redirection**
+### Remote Desktop redirection

 Notes about the redirection model:

 1. This scenario is a remote sign-in session on a computer with Remote Desktop Services.
-In the remote session (labeled as "Client session"), the user runs **net use /smartcard**.
+In the remote session (labeled as "Client session"), the user runs `net use /smartcard`

-2. Arrows represent the flow of the PIN after the user types the PIN at the command prompt until it reaches the user's smart card in a smart card reader that is connected to the Remote Desktop Connection (RDC) client computer.
+1. Arrows represent the flow of the PIN after the user types the PIN at the command prompt until it reaches the user's smart card in a smart card reader that is connected to the Remote Desktop Connection (RDC) client computer

-3. The authentication is performed by the LSA in session 0.
+1. The authentication is performed by the LSA in session 0

-4. The CryptoAPI processing is performed in the LSA (Lsass.exe).
-This is possible because RDP redirector (rdpdr.sys) allows per-session, rather than per-process, context.
+1. The CryptoAPI processing is performed in the LSA (`lsass.exe`).
+This is possible because RDP redirector (`rdpdr.sys`) allows per-session, rather than per-process, context

-5. The WinScard and SCRedir components, which were separate modules in operating systems earlier than Windows Vista, are now included in one module.
-The ScHelper library is a CryptoAPI wrapper that is specific to the Kerberos protocol.
+1. The ScHelper library is a CryptoAPI wrapper that is specific to the Kerberos protocol

-6. The redirection decision is made on a per smart card context basis, based on the session of the thread that performs the SCardEstablishContext call.
+1. The redirection decision is made on a per smart card context basis, based on the session of the thread that performs the `SCardEstablishContext` call

-7. Changes to WinSCard.dll implementation were made in Windows Vista to improve smart card redirection.

 ## RD Session Host server single sign-in experience